Let’s Just Write! An Uncommon Writers Conference

 Moderated by Kristin Oakley

-CLICK HERE to send your submission - you will have 2 minutes to read (no exceptions).
+CLICK HERE to send your submission - you will have 2 minutes to read (no exceptions), approximately 360 words.
 Participation will be limited to the first 27 people.

 Write City Magazine